-Servi ces that are covered for you What you must pay when you get these services Skille ed nursing facility (SNF) care \$0 copayment for days 1 to 100 definition of "skilled nursing facility care," see Chapter 12 of poklet.
-Skilled nursing facilities are sometimes called "SNFs.") for each Medicare-covered skilled nursing facility stay. or hospital stay is not required. red services include but are not limited to: Per stay benefit period.
-(See definition of benefit periods in • Semiprivate room (or a private room if medically necessary) the chapter titled Definitions of • Meals, including special diets important words.)
-For skilled • Skilled nursing services nursing facility care, the cost-sharing described above • Physical therapy, occupational therapy, and speech therapy applies each time you are • Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) admitted to the facility.
-Cost shares are applied starting on the first day of admission and • Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
-All other components of blood are covered beginning with the first pint used. include the day of discharge.
-Prior authorization is required.
-Authorization is not required in PruittHealth Skilled Nursing Facilities. • Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs • X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs • Physician/Practitioner services Howe pay in rally, you will get your SNF care from network facilities. ver, under certain conditions listed below, you may be able to n-network cost sharing for a facility that isn't a network der, if the facility accepts our plan's amounts for payment. • A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) • A SNF where your spouse is living at the time you leave the hospital
+Skilled nursing facility (SNF) care

+(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")

+A prior hospital stay is not required.

+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital